julienmcoding/personal-budget/README.md

 And visit **localhost:3000** in your browser to interact with the front-end.

 ## How to use
+You can get all the enveloppes from the home page.
+You are also able to create a new enveloppe with a specific amount.
+I am working on pages where it will be possible to update enveloppe, transfer some amount between existing enveloppes and delete enveloppe.

 ## Source
 This project was part of the challenge from the Back-End path by Codecademy.